Overstock Ex-CEO’s Bonkers Rant to Fox Business: I’m Part of ‘Deep State’

 Byrne wasn’t just focused on the Men in Black and political espionage, though.
 He also took some time to make a pitch for his former company.

-“If you want to help me go by your daughter a rug at Overstock.com,” he told one of the hosts.
+“If you want to help me go buy your daughter a rug at Overstock.com,” he told one of the hosts.

 At the end of the extraordinarily strange interview, Asman offered to have Byrne on again whenever he was willing, to which Bryne replied: “I am laying low.”